Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Not Recommended.
 It has no real ergonomic value.

-Unless you fundamentally disagree with our assessment of the chair’s aesthetic and fall in love with the design, we don’t recommend it.
+We don’t recommend it unless you fundamentally disagree with our assessment of the chair’s aesthetic and fall in love with the design.

 Viva10375G Gray Swivel Chair

-This chair doesn’t offer anything in the way of ergonomic features, but surprisingly, we still like this chair.
-It’s stylish and attractive and will blend well with almost any home décor scheme.
-It’s also comfortable enough that you could use it for either work or relaxation.
+Although this chair doesn’t offer any ergonomic features, surprisingly, we still like it.
+It’s stylish, attractive, and will blend well with almost any home décor scheme.
+It’s also comfortable enough to use it for either work or relaxation.

-Make no mistake, this chair isn’t designed for long periods of work, but if you are an active person and what you’re doing only requires that you sit for short periods before you’re back on your feet again doing something else, the lack of ergonomic features won’t really be missed.
+This chair isn’t designed for long periods of work, but the lack of ergonomic features won’t be missed if you are an active person, and what you’re doing only requires that you sit for short periods before you’re back on your feet again doing something else.

 The only thing we wish is that they’d opted to build the chair on their 350-pound frame, which would have made it more appealing to an even broader swath of the market.
 But as things stand, it’s still a solid value for the money and provisionally recommended.